-One of the first places that many supplement consumers turn to for guidance on product safety and efficacy (myself included) is ConsumerLab.
+One of the first places that many supplement consumers turn to for guidance on product safety and efficacy is ConsumerLab.
 The company performs product and category reviews, and publishes research and product testing that is accessible with a paid subscription.

 The purpose of this review is to examine the methodologies behind ConsumerLab’s ratings, and assess whether their ratings are trustworthy.
 You can check out our review of Labdoor, the other popular supplement ratings site, here.
 This review will cover five categories: credentials, testing methodologies, data quality, ease-of-use and business model.

 Their whole team has impressive credentials which are relevant to their operating model.
 This is a good sign about their quality of work.
-We believe strongly that any company informing consumers about health decisions should have scientists on staff, which is why our Team has two MDs and a PhD.
+We believe strongly that any company informing consumers about health decisions should have scientists or similarly credentialed researchers (PhD, MD) on staff.

 ConsumerLab publishes their testing methodologies on their About page, and the specific methodologies used for each product on each product review page.
 This is important, because transparency is woefully lacking in the supplement space at large.

-In some of their herbal supplement category reviews, ConsumerLab only tests certain subset categories for heavy metal contamination instead of all products.
+In some of their herbal supplement category reviews, ConsumerLab only tests certain subset categories for heavy metal contamination.
 In their ashwagandha review, for example, they only test products containing “whole herbs” and not extract products for heavy metal contamination.
 You can see in the image below an “N/A” score for the heavy metals section of an ashwagandha extract product:

 It appears there is no way to access the raw data, which could be useful to consumers.
 Two supplements that “passed” heavy metals testing may have wildly varying levels of heavy metals.
-Consider a pregnant mother who may want to reduce her lead intake as much as possible.
+Consider a pregnant woman who may want to reduce her lead intake as much as possible.

-Based on the disclosures on their website, ConsumerLab seems to drive revenue in two ways: first by charging a subscription fee to users for access to their content, and second by charging a fee to manufacturers who want to take part in their certification program.
+Based on the disclosures on their website, ConsumerLab seems to drive revenue in two ways: first by charging a subscription fee to users to access to their content, and second by charging a fee to manufacturers who want to take part in their certification program.